blandfort/mirror/README.md

 - Think of ways to have emotion detection improve over time (like with active learning)

+__Note:__ This is still a comparatively small early-stage project but I am looking for collaborators to make it grow.
+So if the Mirror resonates with you, please reach out ;)

 ## The Vision

-Simply speaking, the purpose of this project is to develop software that assists you in exploring yourself, so that you can find out more about what makes you feel, what your typical behavioral patterns are and in which ways your own view might be biased or limited.
+The overall purpose of this project is to develop software that assists you in exploring yourself, so that you can find out more about what makes you feel, what your typical behavioral patterns are and in which ways your own view might be biased or limited.